10 Best Trail Running Shoes Tested & Fully Reviewed

 - Some who prefer the minimalistic design felt these had too much padding

-10. Adidas Performance Kanadia 7 TR
+10. Adidas Performance Kanadia 7

 Adidas does a pretty good job of offering fairly decent shoes with an affordable price tag.
 As far as comfort goes, the general customer reviews aren’t horrible, but they aren’t rated as highly as some of the more expensive shoes.
 Also, the sizing seems to be inconsistent.